Red Skelton

 Three Little Words (1950), and The Clown (1953).

 Skelton was eager to work in television, even when the medium was in its infancy.
 The Red Skelton Show made its television premiere on September 30, 1951, on NBC.
 By 1954, Skelton's program moved to CBS, where it was expanded to one hour and renamed The Red Skelton Hour in 1962.
 Despite high ratings, the show was canceled by CBS in 1970, as the network believed that more youth-oriented programs were needed to attract younger viewers and their spending power.
 Skelton moved his program to NBC, where he completed his last year with a regularly scheduled television show in 1971.
 He spent his time after that making as many as 125 personal appearances a year and working on his paintings.

 Skelton's paintings of clowns remained a hobby until 1964, when his wife Georgia persuaded him to show them at the Sands Hotel in Las Vegas while he was performing there.
 Sales of his originals were successful, and he also sold prints and lithographs, earning $2.5 million yearly on lithograph sales.
 At the time of his death, his art dealer said he thought that Skelton had earned more money through his paintings than from his television performances.

 Skelton believed that his life's work was to make people laugh; he wanted to be known as a clown because he defined it as being able to do everything.
 He had a 70-year-long career as a performer and entertained three generations of Americans.
-His widow donated many of his personal and professional effects to Vincennes University, including prints of his artwork.
-They are part of the Red Skelton Museum of American Comedy at Vincennes, Indiana.
+His widow donated many of his personal and professional effects, including prints of his artwork, to Vincennes University, which established the Red Skelton Museum of American Comedy.